awslabs/aws-virtual-kubelet/README.md

 EKS is _strongly_ recommended, though any k8s cluster with sufficient access to make AWS API calls and communicate over the network with gRPC agents _could_ work.

 ## Infrastructure QuickStart
-To get the needed infrastructure up and running quickly, see this [README](deploy/vkstack/README.md) which details using the [AWS CDK](https://aws.amazon.com/cdk/) Infrastructure-as-Code framework to automatically provision the required resources.
+To get the needed infrastructure up and running quickly, see the deploy [README](deploy/vkstack/README.md) which details using the [AWS CDK](https://aws.amazon.com/cdk/) Infrastructure-as-Code framework to automatically provision the required resources.

-### Other configurations

-For local development or testing setup see [Dev Setup](docs/DevSetup.md).

 ## Build
 Once the required infrastructure is in place, follow the steps in this section to build the VK provider.